toebeann/gib/README.md

 (that's me) explaining the issue and I'll reply when I remember to check my message requests.

+## Caveats

+- Only native macOS applications are currently supported.

+  - Support for Windows apps on macOS (e.g. via CrossOver or Wine) is being considered.

+  - Support for other operating systems is being considered.

+- Only BepInEx 5 is currently supported.
+Support for BepInEx 6 is being considered.

+- I have not personally tested gib on Apple silicon, i.e. M1, M2, M3 etc., but it should work as long as the BepInEx pack you're downloading is compatible with Apple silicon.

+## Known issues

+- If the shell script to launch BepInEx is not named `run_bepinex.sh`, gib will not recognise it.
+I plan to fix this in an update.
+In the meantime, you can workaround this by renaming the shell script to `run_bepinex.sh` as needed.

 ## License

 gib is licensed under the